 Third, in the late 1980s emerging economies all over the world began easing restrictions on capital inflows of all kinds, giving economists a series of before-and-after scenarios with which to study the impact of factor flows on factor rewards.
-A large body of research examines the impact of capital market liberalization on asset prices, investment, and the growth rate of GDP per capita.
-But to the best of our knowledge, this literature is silent about the impact of capital account opening on the labor market.
-Consequently, two decades after the onset of capital market liberalization, we still have no systematic evidence about the impact of this sea change in policy on the average level of wages in the developing world.
-This paper provides the first systematic attempt to fill that gap.
+A large body of research examines the impact of capital market liberalization on asset prices, investment and the growth rate of GDP per capita.2 But to the best of our knowledge, this literature is silent about the impact of capital account opening on the labor market.
+Consequently, two decades after the onset of capital market liberalization, we still have no systematic evidence about the impact of this sea change in policy on the average level of wages in the developing world.3 This paper provides the first systematic attempt to fill that gap.

-Figure 1 demonstrates that the level of the average annual manufacturing real wage in a sample of 25 emerging economies increased significantly after they liberalized restrictions on inflows of foreign capital between 1986 and 1996.
-Formal estimates show that the growth rate of the real wage in local currency terms jumped from 1.8 percent per year in the pre-liberalization period to an average of 5.7 percent in the year liberalization occurred and each of the subsequent three years.
-The
+Figure 1 demonstrates that the level of the average annual manufacturing real wage in a sample of twenty-five emerging economies increased significantly after they liberalized restrictions on inflows of foreign capital between 1986 and 1996.4 Formal estimates show that the growth rate of the real wage in local currency terms jumped from 1.8 percent per year in the pre-liberalization period to an average of 5.7 percent in the year liberalization occurred and each of the subsequent three years.
+The 3.9 percentage-point increase in the growth rate of the real wage during this window drives up the level of average annual compensation for each worker in the sample of liberalizing countries by the local currency equivalent of \$487 U.S.-an increase equal to 18 percent of their annual pre-liberalization salary.

-&lt;sup>2See Henry (2007) and Obstfeld (2009) for comprehensive surveys of this literature.
+2 See Henry (2007) and Obstfeld (2009) for comprehensive surveys of this literature.

-&lt;sup>3Feenstra and Hanson (1997) explore the cost of capital but focus on its impact on relative wages.
-Aitken, Harrison, and Lipsey (1996); Almeida (2007); and Hale and Long (2008) examine FDI and wages, but not the general connection between financial flows and wages vis-à-vis the cost of capital.
+3 Feenstra and Hanson (1997) explore the cost of capital but focus on its impact on relative wages.
+Aitken, Harrison and Lipsey (1996), Almeida (2007), and Hale and Long (2008) examine FDI and wages, but not the general connection between financial flows and wages vis-à-vis the cost of capital.

-&lt;sup>4In order to have comparable measures of levels of wages across countries, we plot the natural log of the real wage in PPP adjusted \$US terms.
+4 In order to have comparable measures of levels of wages across countries, we plot the natural log of the real wage in PPP adjusted \$U.S. terms.